 Sample Medical Check Cover Letter

 Dear Dr. McIntyre:

-Lillian Wei has applied for a job as my h ner employment is dependent on a physic ome support assistant.
-She's aware that cian's confirmation that she can physically olves: standing, bending, lifting in excess me personal hygiene tasks.
+Lillian Wei has applied for a job as my ho her employment is dependent on a physici manage the job.
+For example, the job invo of 40 pounds, and assisting me with som ian's confirmation that she can physically lves: standing, bending, lifting in excess

-existing conditions or injuries that, to th rectious diseases, that there are no pre- ne best of your knowledge, would prevent ob, and that she is emotionally capable to
+It is also essential that she is free of infexisting conditions or injuries that, to the her from performing all aspects of the job undertake the position. e best of your knowledge, would prevent

-details the tasks she must do for me ether or not she is capable of fulfilling the
+I have attached a job description that regularly.
+I would like your opinion on whe requirements of this position.

-thank you for your time and if you nee contact me. ed any further details, please feel free to
+I thank you for your time and if you need contact me. d any further details, please feel free to

 Yours truly,

-lason Lee
+Jason Lee

 Comments

+Physician's Signature Date